borglefink/gitstat/README.md

 gitstat [options] [dirname]
 ```
 Option *-a* shows directory name for every git repository, even if there is no status.
-Normally *gitstat* shows 'git status -s' for eachh repository, the option *-v* changes it to show the more verbose 'git status'.
+Normally 'git status -s' is shown for each repository, the option *-v* changes it to show the more verbose/normal 'git status'.
 Use *gitstat -?* for help.

 ## Install